SEA (NYSE:SE) Upgraded at Zacks Investment Research

 According to Zacks, “Sea Limited is an internet service provider company.
 It offers Digital Entertainment, E-Commerce and Digital Financial Services known as Garena, Shopee and AirPay.
 The company operates primarily in Indonesia, Taiwan, Vietnam, Thailand, Philippines, Malaysia and Singapore.
 Sea Limited is based in Singapore. “

-Several other brokerages have also recently weighed in on SE.
-Barclays decreased their price target on shares of SEA from $218.00 to $201.00 and set an “overweight” rating for the company in a research note on Thursday, March 3rd.
-Citigroup lowered their target price on shares of SEA from $241.00 to $221.00 in a report on Wednesday, March 2nd.
-HSBC cut their price target on shares of SEA from $265.00 to $150.00 and set a “buy” rating for the company in a research note on Monday, March 21st.
-Cowen dropped their target price on shares of SEA from $370.00 to $295.00 in a report on Monday, February 28th.
-Finally, Stifel Nicolaus lowered their price target on SEA from $400.00 to $300.00 in a research report on Wednesday, January 12th.
-Three research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $253.67.
+A number of other research analysts also recently commented on the company.
+Stifel Nicolaus lowered their price objective on SEA from $200.00 to $160.00 in a research note on Monday.
+Sanford C. Bernstein lowered their price objective on SEA from $330.00 to $250.00 in a research note on Wednesday, March 2nd.
+Bank of America upgraded SEA from a “neutral” rating to a “buy” rating and lowered their price objective for the stock from $385.00 to $287.00 in a research note on Monday, January 3rd.
+Macquarie lowered their price objective on SEA from $435.00 to $285.00 and set an “outperform” rating for the company in a research note on Thursday, January 27th.
+Finally, The Goldman Sachs Group initiated coverage on SEA in a research note on Sunday, April 10th.
+They set a “buy” rating and a $196.00 price objective for the company.
+Three research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+According to MarketBeat, SEA has a consensus rating of “Buy” and an average price target of $244.33.

-SEA (NYSE:SE – Get Rating) last announced its quarterly earnings results on Tuesday, March 1st.
-The Internet company based in Singapore reported ($1.12) earnings per share (EPS) for the quarter, topping the consensus estimate of ($1.21) by $0.09.
+SEA (NYSE:SE – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
+The Internet company based in Singapore reported ($1.12) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($1.21) by $0.09.
+The business had revenue of $3.22 billion for the quarter, compared to analyst estimates of $2.99 billion.
 SEA had a negative return on equity of 36.72% and a negative net margin of 24.64%.
-The company had revenue of $3.22 billion during the quarter, compared to the consensus estimate of $2.99 billion.
-During the same period in the prior year, the company earned ($1.06) earnings per share.
-The company’s revenue for the quarter was up 105.7% compared to the same quarter last year.
-As a group, equities analysts forecast that SEA will post -3.2 EPS for the current year.
+The business’s revenue was up 105.7% compared to the same quarter last year.
+During the same period in the prior year, the company posted ($1.06) EPS.
+On average, analysts forecast that SEA will post -3.72 earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Baillie Gifford & Co. grew its position in SEA by 3.8% in the 4th quarter.
-Baillie Gifford & Co. now owns 9,999,979 shares of the Internet company based in Singapore’s stock worth $2,237,095,000 after purchasing an additional 362,427 shares in the last quarter.
-BlackRock Inc. boosted its stake in shares of SEA by 60.5% in the 4th quarter.
-BlackRock Inc. now owns 8,869,621 shares of the Internet company based in Singapore’s stock worth $1,984,223,000 after buying an additional 3,343,383 shares during the last quarter.
-Jennison Associates LLC grew its holdings in shares of SEA by 22.2% in the fourth quarter.
-Jennison Associates LLC now owns 8,591,680 shares of the Internet company based in Singapore’s stock valued at $1,922,045,000 after acquiring an additional 1,560,709 shares in the last quarter.
-Capital Research Global Investors increased its position in shares of SEA by 1.4% during the fourth quarter.
-Capital Research Global Investors now owns 8,312,413 shares of the Internet company based in Singapore’s stock valued at $1,859,574,000 after acquiring an additional 116,794 shares during the last quarter.
-Finally, ARK Investment Management LLC lifted its holdings in SEA by 301.6% during the first quarter.
-ARK Investment Management LLC now owns 2,630,041 shares of the Internet company based in Singapore’s stock worth $315,053,000 after acquiring an additional 1,975,207 shares during the period.
-98.97% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Ahrens Investment Partners LLC bought a new stake in shares of SEA in the 4th quarter worth approximately $28,000.
+Allworth Financial LP bought a new stake in shares of SEA in the 1st quarter worth approximately $30,000.
+Eaton Vance Management lifted its position in shares of SEA by 76.2% in the 3rd quarter.
+Eaton Vance Management now owns 215 shares of the Internet company based in Singapore’s stock worth $37,000 after acquiring an additional 93 shares during the period.
+Paragon Capital Management Ltd bought a new stake in shares of SEA in the 4th quarter worth approximately $38,000.
+Finally, Bbva USA bought a new stake in shares of SEA in the 3rd quarter worth approximately $39,000.
+98.97% of the stock is currently owned by hedge funds and other institutional investors.

 Sea Limited, together with its subsidiaries, engages in the digital entertainment, e-commerce, and digital financial service businesses in Southeast Asia, Latin America, rest of Asia, and internationally.
 It provides Garena digital entertainment platform for users to access mobile and PC online games, as well as eSports operations; and access to other entertainment content, such as livestreaming of gameplay and social features, such as user chat and online forums.